crisloma94/tx-search-engine/README.md

 Runs the app in dev mode

-## `npm build`
+## `npm run build`

 Builds the app for production environment

 ## `npm run preview`

-Previews Vite projects in a production-like environment
+After building the project, you can preview it in a production-like environment with this command

 ## `npm run test`